 The National Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress, prevention and

 crisis resources for you or your loved ones, and best practices for professionals.

 Wilkes-Barre Police Department

-ULifeline provides anonymous screening and information about campus resources:
+ULifeline provides anonymous screening and information about campus resources on the ULifeline website.

 National Suicide Prevention Lifeline

 The National Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.

 Call 2-1-1 and speak live with a highly-trained service professional in your area.
 All calls are completely confidential, and the service is accessible 24/7 in multiple languages.